tirthamouli/easy_migrate/README.md

 This function checks all the files from which changed have not been applied to the database and those changes are applied.

 ###### Warning: Conflicting commands by different people like creating a table twice etc will generate an error.

+## Use it in your project
+If you don't want to start a fresh project and just want to use the functionality.

+###1.
+Copy and paste config folder from application/controller directory to your own application/controller directory

+###2.
+Copy and paste MY_Migration from application/libraries to your own application/libraries

+###3.
+Copy and paste cli folder from application/views to your application/views folder

+###4.
+Change